-Access to and the use of emails is managed in line with the Data Protection Policy, Acceptable Use Agreement, and the Pupil Confidentiality Policy and Staff and Volunteer Confidentiality Policy.
+Access to and the use of emails will be managed in line with the Data Protection Policy, Acceptable Use Agreement, and the Pupil Confidentiality Policy and Staff and Volunteer Confidentiality Policy.

-Staff are given approved school email accounts and are only able to use these accounts at school and when doing school-related work outside of school hours.
-Prior to being authorised to use the email system, staff must agree to and sign the Acceptable Use Agreement.
-Personal email accounts are not permitted to be used on the school site.
-Any email that contains sensitive or personal information is only sent using secure and encrypted email.
+Staff and pupils will be given approved school email accounts and will only be able to use these accounts at school and when doing school-related work outside of school hours.
+Prior to being authorised to use the email system, staff and pupils must agree to and sign the Acceptable Use Agreement.
+Personal email accounts will not be permitted to be used on the school site.
+Any email that contains sensitive or personal information will only be sent using secure and encrypted email.

-Staff members are required to block spam and junk mail, and report the matter to ICT technicians.
-The school's monitoring system can detect inappropriate links, malware and profanity within emails - staff are made aware of this.
-Chain letters, spam and all other emails from unknown sources are deleted without being opened.
+Staff members and pupils will be required to block spam and junk mail, and report the matter to ICT technicians.
+The school's monitoring system can detect inappropriate links, malware and profanity within emails - staff and pupils will be made aware of this.
+Chain letters, spam and all other emails from unknown sources will be deleted without being opened.